radius-project/docs/docs/content/getting-started/quickstarts/cicd-quickstart.md

     Specify the Kubernetes namepace you wish to use for application deployments.

-    If you wish to deploy Azure resources, select the option to configure the Azure cloud provider, providing the values output from the above command.
+    If you wish to deploy Azure resources, select the option to configure the Azure cloud provider, providing the values obtained in Step 1.

 ## Step 3: Create a workflow file